transcom/mymove/docs/adr/0062-organizing-technical-docs.md

 ### Chosen Alternative: *React-based static-site generator in new repo*

-This choice hits all of our main requirements, namely:
+Although Confluence was a close second, this choice hits all of our main requirements, namely:

-* Documentation updates have oversight and a well-defined review process.
+* Documentation updates can have oversight when desired, and a well-defined review process.
-* It is well-organized and searchable.
+* It is easy to organize and customize.
 * It integrates well with other tools and resources, most importantly our API docs.
 The `openapi`/Redocly CLI tools also use React as a base.
 * It can be hosted, branded, and made easily accessible to external clients.

+The lack of customization and integration in Confluence was the deciding factor.
+I suspect that having difference spaces for internal project documentation and open source, client-facing documentation will be beneficial to us in the long run as well.

 We will, however, need to decide on a specific framework.
 Some good options are [Gatsby](https://www.gatsbyjs.com/docs/), [Next.js](https://nextjs.org/docs/getting-started), and